Spoilers For Wednesday’s ‘General Hospital’: Oscar Rallies, Loved Ones Hope For Last-Minute Miracle

 — General Hospital (@GeneralHospital) April 26, 2019

 The teasers that have been released by ABC do not detail anything else specific related to Oscar beyond this May 1 episode.
-The Inquisitr has shared that Ingo Rademacher returns as Jax on the May 7 episode, and that he is returning to town primarily to support Josslyn as she navigates the difficult days ahead.
+The Inquisitr has shared that Ingo Rademacher returns as Jax on the May 7 episode and that he is returning to town primarily to support Josslyn as she navigates the difficult days ahead.
 Given that, it seems likely that Oscar will pass away quite soon, with no last-minute miracle recovery saving him.

 For now, fans will want to stock up on tissues and brace themselves for some powerful scenes.
-General Hospital spoilers indicate that Wednesday’s show will be an intense one and everybody will be anxious to see where this Oscar storyline goes next.
+General Hospital spoilers indicate that Wednesday’s show will be an intense one, and everybody will be anxious to see where this Oscar storyline goes next.